Giambelli and degeneracy locus formulas for classical G/P spaces: Proofs of the main theorems

 When $k>0$, the Pieri relation $\lambda \xrightarrow{p} \mu$ and the definition of the exponents $N(\la,\mu)$ is more complicated than in the $k=0$ case of the Lagrangian Grassmannian.
 However, the Pieri rule (\ref{IGpieri}) can still be used recursively to show that a general Schubert class $[X_\la]$ may be written as a polynomial in the special classes.
 Therefore, in order to prove Theorem \ref{IGthm}, it suffices to show that the expression $R^\la\, c_\la$ satisfies the same Pieri rule (\ref{IGpieri}), and this is the approach taken in \cite{BKT2}.
 The complex argument that proves that $R^\la\,c_\la$ obeys (\ref{IGpieri}) uses subtle alternating properties of $R^\la \, c_\la$ which depend on the order ideal $\cC(\la)$, and a substitution algorithm which is a mathematical model of controlled evolution.
 The reader will find an exposition of the main ideas in \cite[\S 3]{T4}.
 The proof of Theorem \ref{OGthmD} is similar to that of Theorem \ref{IGthm}.
 It exploits the weight space decomposition of $\HH^*(\OG(m,2n),\Q)$ induced by the natural involution of the Dynkin diagram of type $\text{D}_n$, and a surprising relation between the Schubert calculus on even and odd orthogonal Grassmannians.

-Currently, there is a second, simpler proof of Theorem \ref{IGthm}, using the {\em double theta polynomials} $\Ti_\la(c\, |\, t)$ defined in \cite{TW, W}.
+Currently, there is a second, simpler proof of Theorem \ref{IGthm}, using the {\em double theta polynomials} $\Ti_\la(c\, |\, t)$ defined by Wilson \cite{TW, W}.
 These polynomials are analogues of the usual double (or factorial) Schur polynomials, and give equivariant Giambelli expressions for the Schubert classes in $\HH^*_T(\IG(m,2n))$.
-The proof of this in \cite{TW} is based on a key result of Ikeda and Matsumura \cite{IM}, which states that the $\Ti_\la(c\, |\, t)$ are compatible with the action of left divided difference operators.
+This was proved by Ikeda and Matsumura \cite{IM} and by the author and Wilson \cite{TW} in two different ways.
+Both proofs rely on a key technical result from \cite{IM}, which is a certain compatibility of the $\Ti_\la(c\, |\, t)$ with the action of $t$-divided difference operators.